SAP-samples/abap-cheat-sheets/README.md

 ## ⚡ Known Issues
 - Only one user on the system can import this repository because all object names must be globally unique.
 - Regarding possible code check warnings, e.g. for the many strings in the code, not using an `ORDER BY` clause, or messages regarding using `SELECT *`, the code deliberately avoids [pragmas](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpragma_glosry.htm) and [pseudo comments](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpseudo_comment_glosry.htm) in order to focus on the available ABAP syntax.
 See also the [Disclaimer](#%EF%B8%8F-disclaimer).
+- Importing the `main` branch in a system other than the SAP BTP ABAP Environment may cause errors in various cases.
+ABAP keywords, additions, and syntax options may not yet be available in the ABAP release.
+You can check the ABAP Release News in the ABAP Keyword Documentation.
 - Regarding the examples to be imported into a system supporting classic ABAP (where Standard ABAP is supported), note the following: In most cases, the cheat sheet documents and examples focus on ABAP for Cloud Development.
 Therefore, the lower the [ABAP release](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_release_glosry.htm) in your system, the fewer syntax options and examples are available.
 For example, the RAP examples need at least ABAP version 7.56.
 Or, the [`FINAL` declaration operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfinal_inline.htm) is not available in ABAP version 7.56.
 The code examples in the classic ABAP branches do not necessarily reflect all (described) syntax variations and options that are available in classic ABAP and in the particular ABAP release.
 For more information on new ABAP features by release, see the ABAP Release News:
   - [ABAP Release News](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abennews.htm) for ABAP for Cloud Development.
 Note the ABAP release cycles listed there.
   - For Standard ABAP, see the ABAP relese news [here](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews.htm).